5 Great Places Trinis can go Without a Visa

 Visa Exemption: 30 days

 Costa Rica is Latin America 101.
 It’s an easy place to visit in a sense that things work there.
-The water is drinkable and customer service is widely practised in this small country that relies heavy on tourism.
+The water is drinkable and customer service is widely practised in this small country that relies heavily on tourism.

 Many hold up Costa Rica as an exemplar in sustainable tourism, and the country was a pioneer in ecotourism with almost one-quarter of the land area covered by national parks and protected areas.